USS America (CV-66): Crisis in Lebanon

 America transiting the Suez canal, 1981.

 Originally scheduled to have commenced her transit of the Suez Canal on 5 May, the tense situation in Lebanon prompted a 24-hour "hold" on the evolution.
 Given the go-ahead soon after, America made the 104.5 mi transit on 6 May, in ten hours – the first United States Navy carrier to steam through the Suez Canal since had made the passage shortly before the Arab-Israeli "Six-Day War" of 1967.
 It was also the first "super-carrier" to transit the canal since it had been modified to permit passage of supertankers.

 America operated in the Indian Ocean, on "Gonzo" Station, for the first time from 12 May – 3 June, after which time she visited Singapore.
 On 18 June, the carrier departed that port for her second stint on "Gonzo Station".
 This deployment was to last 35 days.
 America and her embarked air wing provided a vital U.S. presence in the North Arabian Sea and ensured freedom of the seas for all nations operating ships through the Strait of Hormuz and into the Persian Gulf.
 These operations were conducted in a routine manner through three line periods (except for the loss of the ship's anchor while mooring off of Masirah Island).

 On 15 July, America was requested to provide search and rescue (SAR) aircraft to assist in locating a merchant ship in distress in the northern Arabian Sea.
 The Greek merchantman Irene Sincerity was reportedly afire.
 Americas planes located the ship and California rescued the 39 crewmen and disembarked them in good condition in Karachi, Pakistan.

 Upon completion of her second northern Arabian Sea line period on 4 August, America shaped a course for Australian waters conducting a "Weapons Week" exercise in the vicinity of Diego Garcia.
 During "Weapons Week", a Lockheed P-3 "Orion" of Patrol Squadron (VP) 50 requested two F-14 Tomcats from America, flying in the vicinity of Pierre Island, near Diego Garcia, to assist in contacting their ship for SAR assistance.
-California sped to the island and located an individual stranded on Pierre Island, he had been on a treasure-hunting expedition bound from Sri Lanka to Mauritius.
+California sped to the island and located a man stranded on Pierre Island who had been on a treasure-hunting expedition from Sri Lanka to Mauritius.
 The cruiser took the man to Diego Garcia.